Victim Assistance Program

 What if the crime happened years ago?
 Can I still get help?

-Yes – Chicago Hearing Society can help you regardless of when the crime occurred.
+Yes – CHS can help you regardless of when the crime occurred.

 What about family members of the victim?
 Can they get help?